Vitaliy336/CollorPuzzle/README.md

 ## Color puzzle
-This project is inspired by a game I've been playing; the main goal is to fill a palette with the same colour.
+This project is inspired by a game I've been playing; the main goal is to fill a palette with the same color.
 Made for Android platform.

 **Build With:**